bytefish/bytefish.de/blog/huawei_e352-s.md

 [   49.542715] ISOFS: changing to secondary root
 </pre>

-So the device seems to register as an USB Mass Storage device, running ``lsusb`` shows us the the Vendor and Product ID:
+The device seems to register as an USB Mass Storage device and not as a modem, running ``lsusb`` shows us the the Vendor and Product ID:

 <pre>
 philipp@mango:~$ lsusb